GEOSwift/geos/README.md

 * Create a new branch.
 * Modify `update.sh` to successfully pull the new version of geos and construct an SPM-compatible `Sources` directory.
 This only entails pointing at a new source archive unless geos releases a new version with different build structure (rare).
 * Run `update.sh`.
+* Modify `Package.swift` if necessary.
+* Test the supported platforms (Apple Devices/Linux) with both CLI and Xcode.
+* Update this `README.md` with any relevant information (e.g. new version numbers).
 * Commit all modifications and open a PR.
 * Once merged, release a new version numbered according to [SemVer](https://semver.org) principles.
 If the underlying geos release contains *any* breaking changes, increment the major release here.
 Minor and patch version increments are at your discretion.